San Diego County Credit Union mortgage review

-San Diego County Credit Union (SDCCU) offers competitive rates jumbo and conventional loans, and sometimes covers private mortgage insurance (PMI) on certain loans.
+San Diego County Credit Union (SDCCU) offers competitive rates for its jumbo and conventional loans, and sometimes covers private mortgage insurance (PMI) on certain loans.
 But look elsewhere if you need a government-backed option.
 And if you prefer to do your banking in person, its 44 branch locations are limited to the Golden State.

-It’s not easy to nail down the fees you face with SDCCU.
+It’s not easy to nail down the fees to expect from SDCCU.
 But they appear to be standard, including fees for the title services and insurance, your home appraisal, a tax service, your credit report, flood certification and recording fees.

 For other mortgage options, you could face the closing costs below.

 - Origination fee.
 The lender charges around 1% of the total home loan to cover the cost of processing a loan.